 New Zealand's rocky shore and tropical species await you in Fish Alley.
 See everything from crayfish to seahorses, octopus to piranha and moray eels.

 Just 30 kilometres from central Auckland lies the city's largest regional park - the Waitakere Ranges.
-Leave behind the bustle of suburbia and step into the tranquility of its deserted beaches, lush rainforest and New Zealand native bush.
+Leave behind the bustle of suburbia and step into the tranquillity of its deserted beaches, lush rainforest and New Zealand native bush.
 Visit the Arataki Centre for breathtaking panoramic views stretching from the Tasman Sea to the Pacific Ocean and learn about traditional Maori carvings.
 Walk along secluded bush tracks among giant ferns and kauri trees then unwind by a cascading waterfall.
 Before you leave, be sure to visit the black volcanic sand beaches this area is famous for.

-Today you'll be leaving the city and heading northwest to Kumeu Wine Country, Auckland's Heritage Wine Region.
+Today you'll be leaving the city and heading north-west to Kumeu Wine Country, Auckland's Heritage Wine Region.
 Enjoy lunch at a contemporary vineyard, sample world-renowned wines and marvel at the rugged surf-fringed coastline nearby.
 Your first stop is award-winning Soljans Estate Winery.
 Utilising both traditional and modern techniques, Soljans produce varied and richly flavoured wines.
 Built with sunshine in mind and a distinct Mediterranean-style, the onsite restaurant showcases fresh seasonal produce from around the region.

 Continuing on, you'll visit the Muriwai Gannet Colony - one of the few mainland nesting sites in the world.
 Situated on the cliffs overlooking the Tasman sea you'll have breathtaking views of the beach and ocean beyond.
 Your final tasting is at West Brook Winery, one of New Zealand's oldest.
 These wines reflect true varietal character and their unique regional origins.